amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

     3. B_mori_protein.fasta - a large database of protein sequences in FASTA format (e.g. a suitable OrthoDB partition)

-    4.  subreads1.fastq,subreads2.fastq,subreads3.fastq,... - list of assembled subread libraries from long-read RNA-Seq as FASTQ files (protocol has only been tested with PacBio ccs reads)
+    4.  instar1.fastq,instar2.fastq,instar3.fastq,... - list of assembled subread libraries from long-read RNA-Seq as FASTQ files (protocol has only been tested with PacBio ccs reads)

-Note: I will be using subreads that came off of PacBio Sequel IIe, which are in bam format.
+Note: I will be using instar subreads (input file #4) that came off of PacBio Sequel IIe, which are in bam format.
 I will be using [this protocol](https://bedtools.readthedocs.io/en/latest/content/tools/bamtofastq.html) to convert bam to fastq.

 ## Step 1 of BRAKER2 Feature Annotation – Retrieve protein sequences